ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 ### Run the iOS App
 Now you can run your iOS application in your mobile emulator or on your device.

 You will see a single view application with a "PING BLUEMIX" button.
-When you click this button the application will test the connection from the client to ta protected resource in the backend Bluemix application.
+When you click this button the application will test the connection from the client to a protected resource in the backend Bluemix application.
 Since this is a protected resource, the authentication process will begin.
 Login to the authenticaiton service (Facebook in this example).
 The application will then display if the connection was successful or unsuccessful.
 In the unsuccessful state an error will be displayed in the log as well as in the application.

 Note: Inside the ViewController a Get request to the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.